EddyXorb/bow/README.md

 Bookings are meant to be bank transactions.

+## Purpose

+The general purpose is to get a better overview of your bank transactions for people who like [plain text accounting](https://plaintextaccounting.org/).
+If you normally enter all your bank transactions into an excel table to categorize them by hand, this framework may help to reduce the categorization work using automatic rules.

+## Working directory

 You need a directory (e.g. "banking") that you pass to **bow**.
 This will be the working directory of **bow**.
 It is structured as follows: